AdityapIISERB/Bacterial-Gene-Network-inference/README.md

 # Dynamic Transcriptomic States and GRN Rewiring in Antibiotic Resistance Evolution

-Summer research project — IISER Bhopal
+Summer research project
-Supervisor: Dr. Garima Rani · Collaborator: Neetika
+Supervisor: Dr. Garima Rani and Dr. Neetika

 ## Research Question

 Can dynamic transcriptomic states and gene regulatory network (GRN) rewiring — rather than mutations alone — predict and redirect the evolution of antibiotic resistance in bacteria?

 Most resistance-evolution studies focus on genetic mutations as the primary driver.
-This project instead asks whether **regulatory rewiring** (changes in which genes control which other genes, over time, under antibiotic stress) can itself act as a predictive signal or even a redirectable lever for resistance outcomes.
+This project instead asks whether **regulatory rewiring** (changes in which genes control which other genes, over time, under antibiotic stress) can itself act as a predictive signal or even redirect resistance outcomes.

 ## Approach